Eng-M-Elshaer/ElshaerLibray/README.md

 ## Usage Notes
 - All UI classes are wrapped in `#if canImport(UIKit)`; the module targets iOS.
-- Some constants are sample defaults (e.g., `KeychainManager.service = "company.bodymasters.app"` and header values); change to fit your app.
+- Some constants are sample defaults (e.g., `KeychainManager.service = "restart.breakfast.app"` and header values); change to fit your app.
 - `EncryptionManager` generates an in-memory key; if you need persistence, store your own key securely.
 - Most views expose @IBInspectable knobs, so you can style them directly from Interface Builder.